yadavvivek/sample_website/README.md

 # sample_website
-A sample websitt for Learn HTML enough to be Dangerous
+A sample website for Learn HTML enough to be Dangerous